-Horwath HTL in their future of luxury travel report (2011) defined it rationally based on high price but also referred to a redefinition of “ultra-luxury” as “back to basics” with a focus on authenticity, establishing real one-on-one relationships, the importance of service and personalization, as well as the value and uniqueness offered through artistic design and craftsmanship, use of celebrated artists; and quality in all things.
+Luxury can be defined rationally based on high price but also there has been a redefinition of “ultra-luxury” as “back to basics” with a focus on authenticity, establishing real one-on-one relationships, the importance of service and personalization, as well as the value and uniqueness offered through artistic design and craftsmanship, use of celebrated artists; and quality in all things.

 The Forbes Travel Guide, which independently rates hotels, defines “elements of luxury” as one of their main evaluation criteria.
 According to Chris Fradin, Vice President Europe for the Forbes Travel Guide, these are “standards that reflect detailed attention to the level of sumptuous comfort, choices and convenience provided.”

 Luxury, it seems, can be a small thing such as creating a meaningful experience or showing you care.
 But large or small, it should create an emotional connection with people, the product and the brand.